al-jshen/reverse/README.md

 [![Documentation](https://img.shields.io/badge/docs.rs-reverse-5E81AC?style=for-the-badge&labelColor=555555&logoColor=white)](https://docs.rs/reverse)
 ![License](https://img.shields.io/crates/l/reverse?label=License&style=for-the-badge)

 Reverse mode automatic differentiation in Rust.
+The implementation uses a Wengert list (also called a tape).

 To use this in your crate, add the following to `Cargo.toml`: